htemiz/hotel-bathroom-classification/README.md

 The images were downloaded from [TripAdvisor](https://www.tripadvisor.com).
 In total, 11,116 images were manually labelled as `"good"` or `"bad"`.
 10,561 images were separated for training, and 555 images for testing.

-7181 bathroom images were labelled as `"good"` and 3935 images as bad.
+7181 bathroom images were labelled as `"good"` and 3935 images as `"bad"`.
 Of the images labelled `"good"`, 6822 were reserved for training and 359 for testing.
-Similarly, Of the `"bad"` images, 3739 were reserved for training and 196 for testing.
+Similarly, of the `"bad"` images, 3739 were reserved for training and 196 for testing.

 This dataset, so-called [HotelBath](https://zenodo.org/record/7340428), is shared with in Zenodo